What Are the Best Areas To Stay in When Visiting Sedona?

 Bell Rock: Climbing and Vortex Energy

 Bell Rock is also renowned as a powerful vortex site, known for inspiring serenity and spiritual energy, making it a popular spot for yoga and meditation.
 The Meditation Perch near the vortex site can be reached with a bit of a scramble and is a sought-after spot for those looking to connect with Sedona's famous energy.
+Staying near Bell Rock allows guests to explore the outdoors from sunrise to sunset without having to travel far from their vacation home.

 Staying in Style with VacayAZ